Fox Oakland Theater

 The auditorium of the Fox Theatre has a colorful East Indian Buddhist temple gloss applied over a standard squared off Weeks & Day interior.
 The entry portion of the main facade takes the form of a polychrome mosaic-like shrine, with smaller lantern-topped towers on either side.
 Trim with a Near Eastern flavor forms the cornice line for the remainder of the building.

-Opened by West Coast Theatres on October 27, 1928 with the movie “The Air Circus” and stage entertainment, this theatre became the Fox in 1929 after West Coast Theatres was purchased by William Fox.
+Opened by West Coast Theatres as the West Coast Oakland Theatre on October 27, 1928 with the movie “The Air Circus” starring Louise Dresser, a Fanchon & Marco revue “Up in the Air” on stage, plus Hermie King and his Band.
+It was equipped with a Wurlitzer 3 manual, 15 ranks organ.
+It was renamed Fox Theatre in 1929 after West Coast Theatres was purchased by William Fox.
 The theatre was said to have the largest seating capacity on the Pacific Coast, of between 3,200 and 3,800 seats.
 Stars appearing live on stage over the years included Ginger Rogers, Bing Crosby, Frank Sinatra, and the Jimmy Dorsey Band.

-The Fox Theatre closed in 1965, but opened sometimes for exclusive runs such as “Planet of the Apes”.
+The Fox Theatre closed on September 14, 1965 with Marlon Brando in “Morituri”.
+Following this it was mainly closed but opened occasionally for exclusive runs such as “Planet of the Apes”.
 The Fox’s long history of exclusive first run films concluded in 1968, with “Rosemary’s Baby”.
-From 1969 until 1973, the Fox Theatre played adult porn movies and second run films.
+From 1969 until 1973, the Fox Theatre played porn movies and second run films.
 The City of Oakland had a plan to demolish it to create a parking lot.
 Other events continued until the movie palace closed in 1984.

 In 1996, the City of Oakland purchased the theatre for $3 million.